yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-OrganizationalTeam-intro.md

  - When referencing an Organizational Team then the "reference" (URL of FHIR Resource) and "display" (organizational team name) MUST be populated.

 ### **Organizational Team hierarchy**
 We do not intend to model the full organizational structure here.
-This is a very simple two-tier hierarchy showing the very top (local authority or a private provider) and very bottom (Organizational Team) of the tree.
+This is a very simple two-tier hierarchy showing the very top (local authority, NHS trust etc) and very bottom (Organizational Team) of the tree.
 This two-tier structure should be created by providing a reference to the Organization resource, to which the team belongs, within the “partOf” field.

 The diagram below depicts this hierarchy: